KOSASIH/ExoTech-Trailblazer/README.md

 We can now use this function to predict the optimal trajectory for a spacecraft.
 Let's say we have the following [values for the factors](values_for_the_factors.py).

 We can call the predict_trajectory function with these values to get the [predicted trajectory](predicted_trajectory.py).

+The output will be the predicted trajectory for the given factors.

+Finally, we can generate a markdown report containing the predicted trajectory along with any relevant calculations or simulations performed during the prediction process.

+# Trajectory Prediction Report

+## Factors

+- Gravity: 9.8 m/s^2
+- Alignment: 0.5
+- Fuel: 1000 units

+## Prediction

+The predicted trajectory for the given factors is 250,000 km.